An exquisite Victorian round oak table - antique

 Description

 An exquisite Victorian central table made of oak, featuring a petal-shaped top with segmented veneers, inlays, and oak upholstery, raised on a solidly shaped and carved column with sculptures and panels of polished oak finished with a clover-shaped base, carved feet, and casters.
-This historic central table has been restored and is ready to be placed in your home.
+This antique central table has been restored and is ready to be placed in your home.

 Prestigious antique furniture and accessories can be an excellent idea for decorating our interiors.
-Currently, there is a growing number of enthusiasts of high-quality vintage items that possess a distinct character and soul.
+Currently, there is a growing number of enthusiasts of high-quality vintage products that possess a distinct character and soul.
 It’s a nod to history, craftsmanship, and the design of classic and timeless furniture.
 There are many different styles in antique furniture, each with its own distinctive features.

-Many styles characterize antique furniture, but we can highlight a few of the most important.
-Eclectic furniture refers to the 19th century, during which the prevailing Biedermeier style was popular.
+Many styles characterize antique furniture, but a few key ones stand out.
+Eclectic furniture refers to the 19th century, during which the Biedermeier style was prevalent.
 Its early variations include neo-Gothic, Gothic, Rococo, Louis-Philippe style, and finally the English Victorian style.
-Toward the end of the century, these styles evolved into pseudo-classicism, Renaissance, and Baroque styles.
+By the end of the century, these styles evolved into pseudo-classicism, Renaissance, and Baroque styles.

-Empire-style furniture and accessories date from the late 18th to early 19th centuries.
+Empire-style furniture and accessories date from the late 18th to early 19th century.
 Everything was influenced by Napoleon’s reign, which imposed a strong resemblance and references to Roman and Greek ornamentation.

 Attributes / Details

-Age 19th century
+| Age | 19th century |

-Year 1870
+| Year | 1870 |

-Style Victorian
+| Style | Victorian |

-Condition After renovation
+| Condition | After renovation |

 See catalog